 Integration of training also occurs through more general CVRC functions.
 The interactions among trainees at every level and with faculty trainers within the CVRC makes this training program unique from training in departmental programs and under the sponsorship of other training grants.
 The CVRC undertakes regular activities that foster these interactions, which in turn contribute directly to the translational quality of our training program.
 CVRC functions that are open to a wider audience include the scientific poster fair, monthly research conference, and special research conferences.
 These are also key parts of the program and are briefly summarized.

 The UW Cardiovascular Research Center sponsors an annual scientific poster fair for ongoing research projects in the labs of Center members.
 This has proven to be a highly successful event, with research representing the broad disciplines of the many departments and schools of Center members.
-It is held in the Atrium of the Health Sciences Learning Center, which provides an open area for exhibiting that is very accessible to faculty and students.
 Trainees are strongly encouraged to present their research at this forum and many have presented.

-The CVRC also hosts a monthly Cardiovascular Research Conference Seminar Series presented by prominent national faculty and by UW-Madison experts.
+The CVRC also hosts a monthly Frontiers in Cardiovascular Science Seminar Series presented by prominent national faculty and by UW-Madison experts.
 The series attempts to develop a laboratory-meeting setting as its approach to presentations and encourages discussion and interactions among the attendees.
 The average number of participants is approximately 40-50.
 Trainees are encouraged to attend; many trainers are regular attendees and presenters as well.
-This seminar series is organized by Dr. Gail Robertson (Neuroscience).